-In the case of a husband and wife who file a joint federal return, but who elect to file separate or combined separate returns for Delaware, the credit may only be applied against the tax imposed on the spouse with the lower taxable income reported on Line 5.
+In the case of spouses who file a joint federal return, but who elect to file separate or combined separate returns for Delaware, the credit may only be applied against the tax imposed on the spouse with the lower taxable income reported on Line 5.

-NOTE: You must attach to your Delaware return a copy of Federal Form 2441.
+NOTE: You must attach a copy of Federal Form 2441 to your Delaware return.

-LINE 13 WORKSHEET - CHILD CARE CREDIT

-Enter the total amount from Line 11 of Federal Form 2441 (Federal Form must be attached) and multiply by 50% (.50).
+LINE 13 WORKSHEET - CHILD CARE CREDIT Enter the total amount from Line 11 of Federal Form 2441 (Federal form must be attached) and multiply by 50% (.50). x .50 =\$

 Enter result on Line 13 of your return.
 Do not enter an amount in excess of \$1,050.